akashgawali13/File-Listener-DB-Upload/README.md

 # File-Listener-DB-Upload
+This Python project monitors a specified folder for new Excel files and uploads their content into an SQLite database.

 # Project Overview
 This Python project monitors a specified folder for new Excel files and uploads their content into an SQLite database.